Back to Top

 Augusta University is proud to be a designated Center of Academic Excellence, specifically in the area of Cyber Defense (CAE-CD).
 This designation is sponsored jointly by the National Security Agency (NSA) and several federal agencies.

-The School of Computer and Cyber Sciences Center for Cybersecurity engages with a variety of communities to carry out the mission of the School of Computer and Cyber Sciences, to include serving as the Augusta University representative to the National Centers for Academic Excellence in Cybersecurity (CAE-C) program.
-As such, the Center for Cybersecurity is the lead effort for Augusta University.
+The School of Computer and Cyber Sciences Center for Cybersecurity engages with a variety of communities to carry out the mission of the School of Computer and Cyber Sciences, to include serving as the Augusta University representative to the National Centers for Academic Excellence in Cybersecurity (NCAE-C) program.
+As such, the Center for Cybersecurity is the lead effort for Augusta University Center of Academic Excellence designations to include our current designation as a Center of Academic Excellence in Cyber Defense.
+The Center's vision is to attract top students to the school’s degree programs and top research initiatives to our talented faculty.

 As cybersecurity students in the School of Computer and Cyber Sciences, you have access to many student activities and resources.
 We highly encourage students to join one of our student organizations, including the Association for Computing Machinery (ACM) club and Upsilon Pi Epsilon, our honors society chapter for computing and information disciplines.